Bonnie Ferrill Roman

 I am deeply grateful for the opportunity to share my work and process with so many visitors over the weekend - Thank you to everyone who came to watch and chat, and maybe learn something new!

-Watch the video on the homepage for more information.
+Watch the video at the top of this page for more information.